KaceCottam/indexbot6/README.md

 Requires `python-dotenv`, `discord_slash` and `discord.py` to run.
 Uses a `sqlite3` database back-end.

+Requires a bot to be made with the following permissions: `bot`, `applications.commands` and `manage_roles`, `send_messages`

+Make sure to enable "Server Members Intent" under the Privileged Gateway Intents tab for you bot in the discord developer website.

 ## How to use

 Configuration is done via creation of a file titled `.env` in the same folder as the python script.
 This file is required to configure the bot.